 While the volume of unstructured data and the complexity of data stores proliferate, email still remains the dominant data form for ediscovery.
 However, in 2013 there was a decline in the percentage of email processed for the first time in five years.

 Large cases have a more even split between loose files and email, whereas small cases tend to be more email which stabilized the dichotomy in data types.

 Data Type - The average percentages of email

 Custodians Per Project - The average number of custodians in a review database.

 Less is truly more.

-What could be driving this decline?
 In no small part, this trend is likely due to the fact that cost-conscious litigants are leveraging new collection methods and advanced pre-filtering technologies, combined with more effective custodian interviews.

 What is ediscovery.com Pulse Benchmarks?The ediscovery Pulse Benchmarks is a set of real-time and trended data providing metrics that show key trends and changes in the discovery market to help practitioners plan and execute their ediscovery projects.

 What is the purpose of the Pulse Benchmarks?Pulse Benchmarks have never before been generally available in this industry.
 These metrics may be used for comparison, forecasting or whatever else you need to plan or evaluate performance across the Electronic Discovery Reference Model.